 I’ve always used my organizational skills to make up for the fact that my memory isn’t always that great, and that’s something I’ve been aware of for a long time.
 It’s important to be able to recognize what our natural abilities are, and give ourselves credit not only when things are going well but also when those abilities are able to shine through whatever darkness might get in the way.

-Is there anything that helps you compensate when things are difficult?
+Is there anything that helps you compensate when things are difficult so you can keep getting things done?